Q. What is AWS IoT Device Management?

 Device Provisioning: Allows the bulk registration of device identity, manages device authorization, credential management, and policy-based access for devices.

-Fleet Indexing and Search: Fleet Indexing and Search provides attribute-based search on a customer’s Device Registry and Device Shadow.
+Fleet Indexing and Search: Fleet Indexing and Search provides attribute-based search on a customer’s Registry and Device Shadow.
 It allows customers to quickly find devices based on a combination of attributes and state.

 Fine-grained Logging: This allows customers to configure the log levels for device groups so that they only monitor the information that they need.
 A customer can set one device group to record all logs, and set another group to only log errors.